Abigail0411/LITA-CAPSTONE-SALES-DATA-PROJECT/README.md

 By implementing the recommendations above, Shade & Co. can maximize its monthly performance, enhance customer satisfaction and boost sales.

-## 6. The Highest-selling product by the total sales - SQL
+## 6. The Highest-selling Product by the Total Sales - SQL
 ![Screenshot (77)](https://github.com/user-attachments/assets/e62943f5-2b77-420f-aebb-f8f5d07b7318)
 ### i.
 Inferences
 - ### Performance of the Product;